 Where Is Bad Debt on a Financial Statement?

-Under generally accepted accounting principles in the United States, bad debt is a portion of a business's outstanding liabilities that have been...
+Under generally accepted accounting principles, or GAAP, in the United States, bad debt is a portion of money owed a business that...

 Accounting and Debt Forgiveness